-Activities include trekking for the chimpanzees as well as boating, canoeing, fishing, swimming and simply relaxing.
+Activities include trekking for the chimpanzees as well as boating, canoeing, fishing, swimming, and simply relaxing.
 Mahale is also famous for Greystoke, the outstanding camp which makes the effort and cost of getting here so worthwhile.
 It is one of Africa’s most famous camps.
 Many experts consider the chimpanzee experience at Mahale to be the greatest wildlife experience in Africa.

 What you really need to know

-Mahale’s main camps work on a three or four night stay.
+Mahale’s main camps work on a three or four-night stay.
 This is set in stone.
 If at all possible we recommend four nights here as Mahale will probably be the most amazing place you have ever visited –pushing the boat out sees money well spent.
-The second point is that even though Western Tanzania is often described as a place for safari enthusiasts only, we recommend this destination for all travellers.
-Mahale is a destination for first-time safari travellers as much as it is for old safari hands.
+The second point is that even though Western Tanzania is often described as a place for safari enthusiasts only, we recommend this destination for all travelers.
+Mahale is a destination for first-time safari travelers as much as it is for old safari hands.
 The reason for the confusion is that people are basing their opinions on Katavi, the nearby National Park that is the mecca for safari aficionados.
 What we are trying to say here, is that Mahale is for everyone... a truly wonderful place.

-Activities in Mahale Mountains
+What to do in Mahale Mountains National Park

 - trekking for the chimpanzees